 The United Arab Emirates has quickly become one of the leading tech and innovation hubs in the Middle East.
 Fueled by goals to diversify the U.A.E. economy away from oil, leaders in Dubai and Abu Dhabi have taken meaningful steps to foster a knowledge-based, technology-driven economy of the future.

-Among these measures, the U.A.E. appointed a Minister of State for Artificial Intelligence to strategically incorporate AI across the country’s government and economy.
+Among these measures, the U.A.E. appointed a Minister of State for Artificial Intelligence (now Minister of State for Artificial Intelligence, Digital Economy, and Remote Work Applications) to strategically incorporate AI across the country’s government and economy.
 The U.A.E. also created a number of other far-sighted institutions – such as Smart Dubai, the Dubai Future Foundation, and Abu Dhabi Digital Authority – designed to harness the capabilities of new technologies.

 Within this environment, prominent U.S. companies—including Amazon, Cisco, Facebook, Google, HPE, IBM, Microsoft, and VMware —are collaborating with Emirati public and private sector stakeholders on initiatives designed to accelerate innovation and the adoption of AI, blockchain, 3D printing, robotics, cloud computing, and digitization across the U.A.E.
 Additionally, Abu Dhabi Global Market (ADGM), Dubai International Financial Centre (DIFC), Mubadala, and Dubai Future Foundation are supporting tech startups operating in the U.A.E. by providing access to capital, workspace, and mentorship.